How to Find a Job That You Love in Boise, Idaho

 Amazon and Microsoft Layoffs

 With that in mind, there’s been some news recently that Amazon is laying off more than 18,000 people.
 So on the heels of November, they were discussing releasing 10,000 people from their positions.
 This included members of hardware and services, human resources, and retail teams.
-In January, they confirmed these layoffs, but they’re going up to 18,000 instead of just 10,000 overall.
+They confirmed these layoffs in January, but they’re going up to 18,000 instead of just 10,000 overall.
 This is with the news that Microsoft announced Wednesday that they’d be cutting 10,000 jobs, predicting that the tech industry has two difficult years ahead.
 It is interesting because all these jobs I looked at deal with the tech industry.

-Job Market Developments in the Meridian, Idaho Area
+How to Get a Job Quickly in the Meridian, Idaho Area

 Now, jumping into local jobs here in the valley, I put in Meridian, Idaho, where I live, at $60,000+ is a typical income, and most of the jobs we will look at will be full-time.
 So, LinkedIn has “Jobs on the Rise”; these industries are growing nationally.
 You will have more job opportunities on Indeed, as LinkedIn favors digital jobs.

-OrePack Building Products, they’re looking for an operations manager.
-They offer many benefits; competitive compensation, medical, dental, vision — up to 70% paid, paid time off, paid holidays, and free gym membership.
+OrePack Building Products is looking for an operations manager.
+They offer many benefits, competitive compensation, medical, dental, and vision — up to 70% paid, paid time off, paid holidays, and free gym membership.
 Wow, that looks like a great job.
 If you have any operations management experience, you should buzz them and throw in an application.

 Using Indeed to Find Jobs in Treasure Valley

-Let’s go to Indeed.
+Let’s go to Indeed for help with finding a job.
 I put in a salary estimate of $25/hour or more, and nearly 5,000 jobs popped up.
 Jobs such as:

 - Journeyman Plumber